-- Fees: The order requires that any fees a municipality charges a provider must be based on the municipality’s actual costs incurred by the small cell deployment.
-The "costs" must be reasonable, excluding exorbitant charges by consultants or third-party contractors.
-And, all providers working with a city must be charged on the same basis, without discrimination.
+The order requires that any fees a municipality charges to providers must be 1) based on actual costs, 2) the costs must be reasonable, and 3) all providers working with a city must be charged on the same basis, without discrimination.

 Protections for Municipalities

 Understandably, most of the attention has been focused on the Third Report and Order’s new requirements.
 However, the FCC did include qualifications intended to give municipalities some flexibility.

 Although cities must be ready to demonstrate costs related to small cell deployment, the Commission declined to require a specific accounting method to figure those costs.
 The FCC provided examples of what it considered reasonable municipal fees for a small cell attachment, but it declined to cap fees at those amounts, acknowledging that circumstances and costs could vary from city to city.

 The Commission also affirmed municipalities’ authority to set restrictions protecting public safety and quality of life, including aesthetics, although the restrictions must meet the standards described above.

 Finally, the FCC made a late change allowing municipalities to restart the 60-day or 90-day time periods on application reviews if a provider submits an incomplete application.

 The report states the FCC’s main reason for imposing its small cell rules on municipalities is to speed up deployment so that everyone – citizens, businesses, and local governments – can take advantage of high bandwidth, low latency and additional services offered by 5G.